geosolutions-it/MapStore2/docs/user-guide/footer.md

 ********

 In [MapStore](https://mapstore.geosolutionsgroup.com/mapstore/#/) some of the map information are reported in the *Footer*.
-By default, as soon as the user opens the map, the scale bar and the scale switcher are showed so that the user can change the scale bar by zooming in/out the map or by selecting a map scale through the scale switcher.
+By default, as soon as the user opens the map, the **Scale Bar** and the **Scale Switcher** are showed so that the user can change the scale bar by zooming in/out the map or by selecting a map scale through the scale switcher.

 <img src="../img/footer/show_scale1.jpg" class="ms-docimage" />